Ehanlion/mist_obsidian/Session Notes/Mist Sessions/Mist Sessions.md

 - [ ] Figure out moonrat's enemy for mission in Chugga's.
 - [ ] Draw map of [[Gullhook]] and [[The High Forests]]
 - [ ] Update and re-format player data sheets for [[Wake]] [[Deion Deus]] [[Slug Stoll]] and [[Kelswin Lovejoy]]
+- [ ] I referenced the author to a book on smithing in [[Gullhook]] named McAllister.
+Place him in Briar's Forge.
+Have him have clues about the vanishings and ideas about the forest and weapons.
 # 3. Awards per Character
 1. [[Deion Deus]] - [[Boon of the Commonfolk]]
 2. [[Kelswin Lovejoy]] - Wild Magic Pearls